Grief as Refusal: the work came from somewhere

 Grief as the Collapse of False Boundaries

 I know what it is to be expected to perform coherence while something is breaking open inside you.
 To meet institutional deadlines while sitting beside loss.
-To write emails, teach classes, attend meetings, submit documents, all while grief presses against the edges of every sentence.
+To write emails, teach classes, attend meetings, and submit documents, all while grief presses against the edges of every sentence.
 The academy does not pause for your personal reckoning.
 It asks you to compartmentalise, to keep the work moving, to wait for a "more appropriate time" that never arrives.

 Zaira described pressing "submit" on a dossier while sitting beside her mother in hospice, then interviewing for jobs days later.
 Professional life does not wait.
 What moved me was her refusal to accept that boundary.
-She named it as fragile and false.
+She named it as “fragile and false”.
 When winter break came, she stepped away from the obligations that required her to perform coherence.
 What she did instead was dream.
 She journalled.
 She attended therapy.
 She listened for messages.
 She described the attentiveness to the dead that sits inside Islamic ritual: instructions, debts, unfinished matters, obligations as someone transitions.

 Repair after wholeness fails

-I have been teaching theories of Black repair, policy formulations and decolonial visions of collective healing.
+I have been teaching theories of Black repair, policy formulations, and decolonial visions of collective healing.
 I teach them seriously because they matter.
 But I also teach them while carrying losses that have not resolved.
 I have grieved over and over again the story I had about what being part of the academy would be like.
 That dream has died many deaths as I work in and through the realities of the academy.
-And somewhere in that gap between what I am meant to convey and what I actually hold, I have felt a quiet fraudulence.
+And somewhere in that gap between what I am meant to convey and what I actually hold, sometimes … I have felt a quiet fraudulence.

 When Zaira named that she was stuck on a passage—"there is no wholeness"—I felt my chest tighten with recognition.
 She could not embody wholeness while teaching theories of repair.
 Her grief exposed what many of us recognise but rarely state plainly: repair discourse can become aspirational in ways that erase the severance that loss produces.
 Some deaths are premature and incomplete.
 No manifesto can make them whole.